-PJM posts an on-line a public version of the "Problem Statement and Requirements" documentation and associated analytical files, some of which require CEII authorization as discussed in Attachment A of this manual PJM Manual 14B.
+PJM posts an on-line a public version of the "Problem Statement and Requirements" documentation and associated analytical files, some of which require CEII authorization, as discussed in PJM Manual 14B.
 These files include:

-- Flowgates identified in RTEP analyses; - Detailed flowgate tabs for generator deliverability results; - Power flow cases; - Associated contingency, subsystem and monitor files;

-- Production cost cases; and - Associated production cost event, outage library and load forecast files.
+- Flowgates identified in RTEP analyses; - Detailed flowgate tabs for generator deliverability results; - Power flow cases; - · Associated contingency, subsystem and monitor files; - · Production cost cases; and - Associated production cost event, outage library and load forecast files.